 and the number of queries to $u_0$ equals the number of repetitions, i.e.,

 The detailed definitions of $\mathrm{HAM}_{A_1}$ and $\mathrm{HAM}_{A_2}$ are provided below.

-where $\tilde{A}_1=A_1-A_{\max}I$ with $A_{\max}=\|A\|$, $\tau=tA_{\max}$, $\mathcal{U}_p(t_i,t_j)=\mathcal{T}e^{-i\int_{t_i}^{t_j}H(s)\d s}$ with $t_{k+1}=t$, and the requirements for $M$, $N_m$ and $h$ satisfy the conditions stated in Theorem \ref{theorem:B1}. \begin{proof} The proofs for the gate complexity and the per-run query complexity are provided in Lemma \ref{lemma:B7}, while the calculation of the repetition count is presented in Lemma \ref{lemma:B8}. \end{proof} \end{theorem} Similarly, we still require the following two lemmas, namely the per-run complexity analysis and the repetition count estimation. \begin{lemma} For the following amplitude-phase separation of time-independent non-unitary dynamics
+where $\tilde{A}_1=A_1-A_{\max}I$ with $A_{\max}=\|A\|$, $\tau=tA_{\max}$, $\mathcal{U}_p(t_i,t_j)=\mathcal{T}e^{-i\int_{t_i}^{t_j}H(s)\d s}$ with $t_{k+1}=t$, and the requirements for $M$, $N_m$ and $h$ satisfy the conditions stated in Theorem~\ref{theorem:B1}. \begin{proof} The proofs for the gate complexity and the per-run query complexity are provided in Lemma~\ref{lemma:B7}, while the calculation of the repetition count is presented in Lemma~\ref{lemma:B8}. \end{proof} \end{theorem} Similarly, we require the following two lemmas, namely the per-run complexity analysis and the repetition count estimation. \begin{lemma} For the following APS decomposition of time-dependent non-unitary dynamics